SuleimanFarah/sunpy/GSOC/2019/GSOC-2019-Sarthak-Jain.md

 These are the following things that I have planned to be done under this project :

 1. Implementing the Feature and Event Class as described in the project description.
-2. Writing appropriate funtions in Sunpy Maps and TimeSeries for the interaction of a Feature and Event class object with these SunPy objects.
+2. Writing appropriate functions in Sunpy Maps and TimeSeries for the interaction of a Feature and Event class object with these SunPy objects.
 3. Making changes with the existing ``` HEKClient ``` and ``` HECClient ``` classes so that the output provided by these classes is in terms of appropriate Astropy and SunPy Quantities.

 The above mentioned tasks would be implemented in the following ways :